-This article explains the benefits and recommendations for using waxes and polishes to maintain your coach's finish.
+This article explains the BASF/Newmar-recommended benefits and suggestions for using waxes and polishes to maintain your coach's finish.

-The coating on your coach is a state-of-the-art base coat and Urethane clear coat.
-The clear coating is designed to protect the colored base coat, so it needs to be maintained, especially in harsh environments.
+The coating on your RV is a state-of-the-art base coat/ urethane clear coat.
+This means that what you wash and polish is a clear coating designed to protect the colored base coat.
+The clear coat needs to be maintained especially in harsh environments.
 Clear coats will appear to fade or lose gloss as the surface becomes contaminated by the environment.
 A finish that is dull or low in gloss is a result of contamination.
 Occasional washing alone will not adequately remove some forms of contamination and will require polishing of the finish.